 A site worth visiting on its own, Takakkaw Falls is the starting point for the Iceline Trail.
 Falling 384m (1,260 feet) in total from the Daly glacier and Waputik Icefield.
 These falls are the second highest in Western Canada.
 Translated from Cree, Takakkaw means “it is magnificent”.

 Takakkaw is pronounced “TACK-a-kah”, now you can spend the hike practising.
 For most of the Iceline portion of the hike you can see and hear the roar of Takakkaw Falls which makes for a unique experience.

 Hiking the Iceline Trail in Yoho National Park

-The Iceline Trail can be hiked any time in the summer or fall but keep in mind Yoho Valley Road is closed to vehicle traffic from early October through late June due to avalanche risk.
+Yoho’s Iceline Trail e can be done any time in the summer or fall but keep in mind Yoho Valley Road is closed to vehicle traffic from early October through late June due to avalanche risk.
 Check the road status with Parks Canada before you plan your trip!

-If you’re short on time, hiking the Iceline Trail as a daytrip is a good option and you still hit the main highlights and enjoy the glacial views.
-This version would be a 17km day, starting from either the Whiskey Jack Hostel or Yoho Valley going through the Celeste Lake junction (see map at the end of the post).
+If you’re short on time, planning a day-trip of the Iceline hike is a good option and you still hit the main highlights and enjoy the glacial views.
+This version would be a 17km day, starting from either the Whiskey Jack Hostel or Yoho Valley going through the Celeste Lake junction (see our Iceline Trail Map at the end of the post).

 As mentioned, the trail can be done in either direction.
 If you’re doing both the Iceline and Whaleback portions we recommend the clockwise route.
 Start at the Whiskey Jack Hostel as it gets the elevation gain out of the way while you have fresh legs and puts you quickly above the treeline.
 If bookings are scarce or you think you know better than some random blogger on the internet, reverse everything and go through Yoho Valley.
 Your starting point would be the Takakkaw Falls Campground and there is a clear sign from the parking lot.